-3D Scanning Sculpture – Contemporary Sculptor and Original Works of Art
+3D Scanning Sculpture & Original Works of Art

-Superscan 3D specialise in 3D scanning sculpture for an extensive list of leading contemporary Artists and Sculptors who have come to understand the commercial benefits of this amazing technology.
+Superscan 3D provide 3D scanning services for an extensive list of leading British contemporary Artists and Sculptors who have now discovered the commercial benefits of this amazing technology.

 We are able to 3D scan many different types of materials such as: stone, wood, clay, metal, foam, plastic, glass and even porcelain.
-We use the very latest aerospace none contact scanning technology to achieve amazing 3D scans, which can be accurate up to 0.5mm.
+We use the very latest aerospace none contact scanning technology to achieve amazing 3D scans accurate to 0.3mm.
 Such accuracy usually enables us to capture an Artists touch and expression.

 We are typically able to 3D scan objects upwards of 30cm.
 Once scanned, objects can be digitally re-scaled to the desired physical output scale.
 We can then either use CNC milling to produce larger physical mould masters, or 3D printing to produce smaller physical mould masters.